markjhku/laser_calibration/docs/index.rst

 Introduction
 -------
-The main concept for the laser_calibration package is to provide a framework for moving mirror, storing mirror position, and obtaining ion response, so that the user can build customized optimization calibration routine.
-The key modules are Mirror and LaserCalibrationSystem modules.
-The package also provides a built-in grid_sweep_optimize and generic_optimize functions.
-Simulation mode is also provided, which can provide realistic simulation of ion response that takes into account of photon shot noise.
+The main concept for the ``laser_calibration`` package is to provide a framework for moving mirror, storing mirror position, and obtaining ion response, so that the user can build customized optimization calibration routine.
+The key modules are ``Mirror`` and ``LaserCalibrationSystem`` modules.
+The package also provides a built-in ``grid_sweep_optimize`` and ``generic_optimize`` functions.
+Simulation mode is also provided, with a generic ``IonResponseSimulation`` class and a ``GaussianIonResponseSimulation`` class, which can provide realistic simulation of ion response that takes into account of photon shot noise.

-Examples can be found in \examples\.
-Unit tests are found in \tests\.
+Examples can be found in `\examples\`.
+Unit tests are found in `\tests\`.

 Improvements I envision, if I have more time, include:

+- currently, calibration over two-dimensional mirror movement is supported.
+General N-dimensional calibration should be readily feasible, with small changes to the codebase, which is for future effort.
 - more sophisticated optimization algorithm, such as Bayesian optimization
 - tracking mode, where the system will measure a response, and move in small steps and follow the gradient of response for steepest ascent.
-This is similar to the existing generic_optimize, which makes use of scipy's Optimize routine; however, the Optimize routine is not robust against present of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.
+This is similar to the existing `generic_optimize`, which makes use of `scipy`'s `Optimize` routine; however, the `Optimize` routine is not robust against present of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.
 - more comprehensive documentation.
 Due to time constraint, here I document the key functionalities.

-Mirror module
+Mirror class
 -------

-The mirror module provides a class for controlling and storing mirror position.
+The `Mirror` class provides a class for controlling and storing mirror position.
 The ability to cache (store) the last position mirror is set to allows the ability to do tracking (this functionality is not built out in the current iteration), as well as necessary for simulation.

 To import, run